fishfugu/cv-builder/README.md

 ## Description

 A tool designed to help manage, update, and generate professional CVs and cover letters in multiple formats (PDF, Open Document Format, and HTML).
-The primary goal: to make it easy to update experience and skills in a centralised datastore and generate outputs that are clean, professional, and ready for use in job applications (rather than keep them in a Word Doc one has to find later and update, fit thr enew information into the right format etc.)
+The primary goal: to make it easy to update experience and skills in a centralised datastore and generate outputs that are clean, professional, and ready for use in job applications (rather than keeping them in a Word Doc that one has to find later and update, fitting new information into the right format, etc.).

 This project is built with **Node.js** to demonstrate problem-solving, API development, and experience with modern web technologies.